between hope and fear, unbelief and militancy

 2023-06-24 09:33:00

-When I was about ten years old, nature for me was the woods and dunes near Castricum and Egmond, the beach of Bakkum, Vrouwenpolder and De Koog, sometimes a patch of the Veluwe, and even more sometimes (yes, I already thought of my own words) the Shannon and the Atlantic coast of County Clare in Ireland, my motherland.
+When I was regarding ten years old, nature for me was the woods and dunes near Castricum and Egmond, the beach of Bakkum, Vrouwenpolder and De Koog, sometimes a patch of the Veluwe, and even more sometimes (yes, I already thought of my own words) the Shannon and the Atlantic coast of County Clare in Ireland, my motherland.

 An occasional manure discharge

 In my twenties I tried to become a lawyer, I was quite concerned with social inequality and arms races, and I mainly encountered nature during increasingly longer endurance runs.
 In the mid-eighties I would run a series of marathons, I laid the foundation along the river Gein, not far from Amsterdam, in the woods and dunes of Aerdenhout and Vogelenzang and between the fields of Waterland.
-It was bursting with agricultural activity there, but apart from an occasional manure spill, and an article about agricultural poisons that could eventually also end up in humans, you weren’t very concerned with what went wrong.
+It was bursting with agricultural activity there, but apart from an occasional manure spill, and an article regarding agricultural poisons that might eventually also end up in humans, you weren’t very concerned with what went wrong.

 When I was thirty I came across more and more activism, immersed myself in ozone layer and acid rain and realized, perhaps a little late, that an economy and a society build on constant growth, at the expense of nature around us, at the expense of the planet, is impossible.